Olaxan/dual-deserts/report.md

 ### Blocks
 This is the simplest method of all, with no smoothing or interpolation to talk of.
-If your input data is boolean in nature -- where a voxel is either on or off -- then this is probably your best option.
+If the input data is boolean in nature -- where a voxel is either on or off -- then this is probably the best option.
 The resulting terrain will be jagged and terraced, resembling large stacked blocks.
 As it is very easy to calculate the vertices for any given voxel, since they are cubical in nature, this method is very fast.
 It is possible to run an optimizing algorithm, which will "merge" adjacent blocks together, reducing the polygon count.